lilykiwi/lily-dotfiles/README.md

 ./install.sh
 ```

-## Software I Use

-A list of the software I use is available here: [SOFTWARE.md](SOFTWARE.md)

-This is useful for setting up my operating systems and settings in order to use these dotfiles and in order to replicate my workflow.

 ## Adding configs

 Put a file in the repository, then add a line to `install.sh` constructed like this: